Jewish East End Guide

 These include the records of The Central Foundation Girls’ School (I/CFS), now in Bow Road but formerly in Spital Square.
 The admission registers, covering the periods, 1888-1907 and 1932-1945, include details of Jewish pupils.

+Explore our schools and education guide.
 Many school records, including those of the Jews’ Free School (LMA/4046), are held at The London Archives.

 These are documents which record the transfer of land or property between individuals, and the details of the transaction.
 They include personal names, dates, the costs involved and sometimes plans or maps of a local area.